Phasaelis (princess)

 Phasael or Pasiel (born in 5/4 BC), in Greek sources Phasaelis, was a princess of Nabatea, daughter of King Aretas IV Philopatris and the first wife of Herod Antipas, ruler of Galilee and Perea.

 Life

+Phasaelis was born to the king of the Nabataeans, Aretas IV Philopatris.
+It is assumed that her mother was his first wife (and co-ruler) Chuldu.